Best RFID Tracking Systems in 2026

 What Is RFID Asset Tracking?

 Radio frequency identification (RFID) is a wireless tracking system that uses radio waves to pinpoint and manage physical assets with unique identifiers.
-Unlike traditional barcode or QR code systems, radio frequency identification asset tracking doesn’t require a direct line of sight to perform accurate asset monitoring.
+Unlike traditional barcode or QR (quick response) code systems, RFID asset tracking doesn’t require a direct line of sight to perform accurate asset monitoring.

 An RFID system typically comprises three main components: